Technology

 • Determine the error type.

-To transfer operating systems two calculators are connected to each other by a two way USB port.
-The communication between the calculators is started when after connecting the receiver calculator enables RECEIVE option by following the prompt: 2nd/ [link]/ > / [enter].
+To transfer operating systems, two calculators are connected to each other by a two-way USB port.
+The communication between the calculators is started when, after connecting, the receiver calculator enables the RECEIVE option by following the prompt: 2nd/ [link]/ > / [enter].

-After the first calculator enables the recivingit will display a message of waiting showing that it is now waiting for the other calculator to respond.
+After the first calculator is enabled, the receiving will display a message of waiting to show that it is now waiting for the other calculator to respond.

 The sending calculator will now follow the prompt: 2nd/ [link]/ > / ^ / [enter].
-And then it can select the OS to transfer.
+Then, it can select the OS to transfer.

 The TI-84 Plus CE calculator series is compatible with other versions of this series.
-However some of them are not compatible in some files transfer.
-The below table will provide the compatibility in files transfer beteween certain versions
+However, some of them are not compatible with some file transfers.
+The table below will provide the compatibility of file transfers between certain versions.

 References